 - “Ob-La-Di” – Did you know that this song makes an excellent hello song?
 I rewrote the words a few years ago, and use it all the time.

 - “Somewhere Over the Rainbow” – I think a lot of people have an emotional connection to this song.
 It’s interesting to hear what’s “over the rainbow” for clients who are verbal and capable of abstract thinking.

 - “Take Me Out to the Ballgame” – Baseball is America’s pastime, right?
 It’s fun to bring out this song every spring and hear about everyone’s favorite teams.

 - “This Little Light of Mine” – I learned this song for my internship interview and have been singing it ever since.
 As a movement song, as an inspirational song, and however else I feel like adapting it on a given day.

 - “You Are My Sunshine” – A traditional song that almost everyone knows.
 It’s easy to adapt for just about any client and setting.

 Now that I’ve listed 12 songs, I’m realizing that I really could go on and on.
 And so…I did!
 I created a list of “12 MORE Songs Every Music Therapist Should Know” and you can download it for yourself below:

-P.S.
-Did you know that you can gain instant access to a vast collection of over 200 songs (mp3, lead sheet, and instrumental track), videos, tutorials, and visual aides, plus ALL new releases from Listen & Learn Music.
+Speaking of songs for music therapists, members of Listen & Learn Plus have instant access to my vast collection of over 200 songs (mp3, lead sheet, and instrumental track), videos, tutorials, and visual aides, plus ALL new releases from Listen & Learn Music.
 Click below for a free inside look, including several useful downloads!